How To Get Rid of a Stye Overnight

-Warm Water Compresses
+Warm Water Compress

 Applying heat is the best way to accelerate healing of a stye.
 Use warm water compresses few times daily for about 5 to 10 minutes each.
 In addition to being effective at killing some bacteria, it provides soothing relief and it works especially well for sty infection in infants.
 Warm to hot (not scalding) water should be used and do not forget to use a clean piece of cloth.
 You can also use cotton balls or buds, free of dirt of course.

 You can purchase antibacterial ointments or creams over the counter at most pharmacies to treat styes.
 They are not costly and usually use common ingredients such as mineral oils and wheat germ oil.
-Use a painkiller such as paracetamol if necessary but if the pain is unbearable, I would suggest paying the doctor a visit instead.
-Remember to follow the directions on the medication strictly!
+Use a painkiller such as paracetamol if necessary but only if the pain is unbearable, I would suggest paying the doctor a visit instead.
+Remember to follow the directions on the medication strictly.

 Visit The Doctor

 If healing takes too long (> 10 days), or if the stye causes extreme pain (even bleeding) or if styes keep reappearing, then you should seriously consider visiting a doctor to get rid of a stye for good.

 An experienced doctor may decide to prescribe some ointment, antibiotics or even perform minor surgery to drain out the pus.
 The doctor can even diagnose the bump as a chalazion and not a stye.
 Chalazions are cysts on the eyelids which can have more serious complications and require more attention.
 Due to the resemblance and characteristics, Chalazions are often easily mistaken as styes.